Subaru-PFS/ets_pointing/onlineTool_v3/README.md

         * prevent blank cluster of pointings

 * (Jun/13/23) collision of fibers
-	* KDE part is also enabled to consider the collision of targets
+	* KDE part is also enabled to consider the collision of targets (but takes much longer time, set to False in default)

+* (Jun/21/23) web tool v1 made with mercury finished

+* (Jun/26/23) partly solve the no fiber assignment problem found when running the latest netflow version (refer to [here](https://github.com/Subaru-PFS/ets_fiberalloc))
+	* "otime" parameter now in the correct format
+    * in PPCs only covering a few targets, it is easily to have no fiber assigned; shifting these PPCs by ~0.15-0.2 deg would solve the problem
+    	* add function in netflow_iter to prevent no fiber assignment